joncardasis/Ticket-Dash/README.md

 ## License
-Ticket Dash is available under the MIT license.
+Ticket Dash is available under the GNU GPLv3 license.
 See the LICENSE file for more info.